 Tour of Jasper National Park

 Jasper National Park is a beautiful area with nature as its tourist attraction.
 It is ideal for the single traveler, a couple, a group of friends, or a family.
-Here are a few ideas when traveling through the Park:
+Here are a few thoughts that may be useful when traveling through the Park:

 1. Wildlife, however tame it may seem to be, is wild.
 Do not feed the animals or try to get in close for the perfect picture.
 The animals are unpredictable, and have been known to seriously injure or kill humans.
 Always be very careful around the animals; this is not a petting zoo.
 Also, use caution when driving.
 There are often many animals on the road, so to protect yourself and the wildlife, adhere to all posted speed limits.